 This post was most recently updated on June 16, 2020.

 In the 21st century, Facebook plays an important part in communicating your nonprofit’s mission to the world.
 Your social media marketing strategy may produce great blog posts and clickable Tweets.
-But without cracking the code of Facebook fundraising appeals, you may be missing a lot of people.
+But without cracking the code of Facebook fundraising, you may be missing a lot of people.

-In this post, we’ll share 6 tips for crafting effective Facebook fundraising appeals for your next fundraising campaign or crowdfunding initiative.
-Then we’ll share some examples of Facebook appeals from nonprofits to help you get started on your own.
+In this post, we’ll share 6 tips for effectively fundraising on Facebook for your next campaign or crowdfunding initiative.
+Then we’ll share some examples of Facebook fundraising appeals from nonprofits to help you get started on your own.

 6 Tips For Writing Facebook Fundraising Appeals